Unraveling the Potency of Cannabinoids, Terpenes, and Flavonoids

 Difference between Cannabinoids, Terpenes, and Flavonoids

 A good example of this synergy is the Girl Scout Cookies strain.
-This strain is rich in the cannabinoid THC, the terpene caryophyllene, and the flavonoid quercetin.
+This strain is rich in THC, the terpene caryophyllene, and the flavonoid quercetin.
 The combination of these compounds results in a potent strain with a unique flavor profile and potential health benefits.

 Natural Sources

-These compounds in cannabis are not just about creating distinctive flavors and aromas.
-They also contribute to what is known as the ‘entourage effect.’
-This is the theory that all the compounds in cannabis work together to enhance the plant’s effects.
+These compounds in cannabis also contribute to what is known as the ‘entourage effect.’
+This is the theory that all the compounds in cannabis work together to enhance the plant’s effects, suggesting they work best together, each enhancing and balancing the effects of the others.

 FAQs